A growth mindset unlocks success, happiness, and fulfillment.

 Be Realistic

 Some proponents of a growth mindset approach say anything is possible, which is not entirely true.
-If you’re five foot two with poor coordination, no amount of practice will help you become an NBA superstar.
+If you’re five feet two with poor coordination, no amount of practice will help you become an NBA superstar.

 A growth mindset does not guarantee achieving your goals, especially when your dreams are incredibly lofty.
-It’s not magic; it’s a belief in yourself that you can be better.

 Consider Your Approach